-Matthew 6:19-21 NKJV “Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal; but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
-For where your treasure is, there your heart will be also.”
+Matthew 6:19-21 TLV ““Do not store up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal.
+20 But store up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in or steal.
+21 For where your treasure is, there will your heart be also.”

 Throughout the book of James, we have been given indications of what true faith looks like; how we overcome temptation, how we speak, how we treat others, and how we handle money indicates where we are at in our faith.

 We can see from Jesus’s description of handling treasures that there is a clear distinction between a biblical view of wealth and the world’s view of wealth.
 You can use wealth for good, or you can hoard it unto yourself.
 In the parable of the rich man and Lazarus (not the man Jesus raised from the dead), the rich man had everything one could want in this life, while Lazarus sat begging at his gate.
 After death, the rich man begged Abraham to let Lazarus warn his brothers of their impending fate because of their greed.
 Luke 16:27-31 concludes the parable; “Then the rich man said, ‘I beg you then, Father Abraham, send Lazarus to my father’s house!
 28 For I have five brothers to warn, so that they will not also come to this place of torment.’
 29 “But Abraham says, ‘They have Moses and the Prophets.
 Let them listen to them.’
 30 “But he said, ‘No, Father Abraham, but if someone from the dead goes to them, they will repent.’
 31 “But Abraham said, ‘If they do not listen to Moses and the Prophets, neither will they be convinced even if someone rises from the dead!’”